elliotwoods/vastai-blender/README.md

 # Introduction

+A set of scripts for easy handling Blender renders on vast.ai instances.
+We use https://medium.com/@yani/blender-rendering-on-vast-ai-b77a20d1847d as a starting reference.

 https://vast.ai allows you to rent time on very powerful computers (e.g. for machine learning or crypto mining purposes).
 In general the cost of renting time on a vast.ai machine is significantly lower than other cloud computing services (e.g. cloud renderers for Blender) because these are machines under people's desks, in people's garages, etc. Often they are out-of-use crypto mining rigs.

-A set of scripts for easy handling Blender renders on vast.ai instances.
-We use https://medium.com/@yani/blender-rendering-on-vast-ai-b77a20d1847d as a starting reference.
+Warning : Uploads from vast.ai instances to Dropbox can be very slow (on machines with very low upload speeds, this might end up being longer than your render times).
+Currently this script will only start uploading the results of each render after each `.blend` file is finished.
+One workaround is to split your render into seperate `.blend` files as the script will upload previous results at the same time as rendering the next `.blend` file.

 ## Notes on Dropbox-Uploader